francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 How can we gain insight into these learning dynamics?
 There have been some theories, but they have all tended to make unrealistic assumptions or approximations and do not predict well experimental data.
-In previous work [[1]](#1), for example, we showed that performing first-order updates on neurons allow one to perform some kind of second-order update on the weights, making PC an implicit second-order method.
+In previous work [[1]](#1), for example, we showed that first-order updates on neurons allow one to perform some kind of second-order update on the weights, making PC an implicit second-order method.
 But this was only to a second-order approximation and doesn't provide as much explanatory power as we would like.